 Still, whenever the time for maintenance comes, you’ll need to spend at least half an hour on it.

 The disassembly is rather straight-forward, but because of the large cartridge size, it takes time.

-Unless something breaks.
-Which won’t happen in the near future after your purchase, because of the high-quality parts used in the build of this unit.
+Unless something breaks, which won’t happen in the near future after your purchase, because of the high-quality parts used in the build of this canister filter.

 The only con of this product is the higher initial investment, as it’s not something that everyone can afford right out of their pocket.

 My overall rating for the FX series is an A+ and I’m trying to be objective here.

 Well done, Fluval.
 The FX6 and FX4 canister filters are one of if not the best choices for a decently stocked larger turtle tank.Advantages:

 - Smart Pump feature that primes the unit every 12 hours automatically